 Karen Bromberg, chair of the firm’s Intellectual Property & Technology group and head of the U.S. Global Privacy & Data Security practice, leads the Israel practice and regularly travels to Tel Aviv.

-Mark S Cohen explores the international regulatory landscape in an article titled, "Managing the Risks of Cross-Border Investigations for Israeli Businesses," published in the Israel Desks Guide from Nishlis Legal Marketing.
+Mark S Cohen explores the international regulatory landscape with respect to Israeli businesses in an article for the Israel Desks Guide published by Nishlis Legal Marketing.

 ILITA (Israeli Law Information and Technology Agency), which sits within the Israeli Ministry of Justice, has announced that companies and other entities can no longer rely on the EU’s “Safe Harbor” framework as a basis for transferring personal data from Israel to the United States.
 This article discusses the far-reaching implications of the Schrems and ILITA decisions.